yugo-baskara/E-Commerce/README.md

 This design assumes that one row represents one complete order record.
 This assumption is explicitly validated earlier using the raw data profiling step (count(*) vs count(distinct order_id)).

+This dataset does not contain explicit order line identifiers.
+For this project, each record is treated as a single order-level transaction as provided by the source dataset.

 ---

 ## Data Standardization Rules